TravelingGithub/PICERL-Incident-Handling-Process/README.md

 ## Preparation
 Getting to know the steps involved in responding to security incidents is really important.
 This means learning how to handle situations when something goes wrong.
-It also involves making sure they can access the tools and systems needed to do their job effectively.
+It also involves making sure tools and systems can be accessed as needed to do the job effectively.
 Having the right resources is crucial for resolving issues quickly.
-By understanding these protocols and ensuring they have access, they can help keep the organization safe from cyber threats.
+Understanding these protocols and ensuring access helps keep the organization safe from cyber threats.

 ## Identification
-A daily scheduled alert on Splunk returned a macro excel file on host 'win10'.
+A scheduled alert on Splunk returned a macro excel file on host 'win10'.
 The alert works by searching EventCode=11 and filtering for only macro office documents.
 Since the source is not yet known or if the file is malicious, an investigation was started.
 For this simulation, the file is downloaded via AtomicRedTeam.
 In reality, this macro document may have been stopped by an Email Security Gateway, but there are cases where users are allowed to use macros.
 The first move is to find the source of the downloaded file using Splunk.
-While searching the Zeek dns.log file in the SIEM for unique DNS queries that occurred within 5 seconds before or after the FileCreate event, a query for the github.com domain was found.
+For this searching the Zeek dns.log file in the SIEM for unique DNS queries that occurred within 5 seconds before or after the FileCreate event, a query for the github.com domain was found.
 The domain is considered suspicious in this simulation.
 AbuseIPDB would be a good resource to find if a website is suspicious.
 Only knowing that the website was DNS queried is not enough to prove the website was the source of the '.xlsm' file.
 Next searching for only 'xlsm' and 'github' returns the web request for the file download, proving the file was downloaded from the suspicious website.
 Finally scanning the file in VirusTotal returned positive scans.

 ### Alert
 <img alt="Alert1" src="/Images/alert1.png" width=50% height=50%>